-The process of figuring out how to study at a German university is often complicated, as each university sets its own admission standards, as well as required German proficiency level.
-Here we have compiled a list of resources to help you determine whether you possess the qualifications necessary to attend a German university.
+The process of figuring out how and where to study in Germany is often complicated, as each university sets its own admission standards, and required German proficiency level.
+We have compiled a list of resources to help you

 About Studying in Germany